nguy2819/Morse-Code-fun/README.md

 - We generate Morse Code by toggling between 0 and 1.
 - I used JS For Loop that automatically converts English text to Morse code (dots and dashes).
 ### - Then I'm trying to work on converting dots and dashes into sequences of volume changes.

+Everybody can visit his gist to learn more: https://gist.github.com/eholk/0115691987090973cefe